duffn/dumb-password-rules/README.rst

 `Chase Bank <https://servicing.chase.com/reo/profile/create>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We don't even want you to login online.
+Though to make things slightly easier, your password is case insensitive.

 |Chase Bank|